 TORONTO – Toronto police are looking into whether a double stabbing at a military recruitment center might be terror related.

 Police Chief Mark Saunders said a man walked into the center in the northern part of Toronto around 3:30 p.m.
-Monday, pulled out a knife and attacked a uniformed Canadian Forces member at the front desk.
+Monday, pulled out a knife and attacked a uniformed Canadian Forces member.

 Saunders said others were able to take down the suspect but a second Canadian Forces member was stabbed in the process.
 The injuries are not believed to be life-threatening.